Europeans embrace Zelensky after he was vilified by Trump

 Waltz’s comment underscores the US’ position that the war must end no matter what as Trump races toward a rapprochement with Russian President Vladimir Putin after falsely blaming Zelensky for the unprovoked invasion.

+Peskov also tried to discredit European peace initiatives unveiled at a summit Sunday, which are likely to be more favorable to Kyiv than Trump’s approach.

+“There were also statements about the need to urgently provide increased levels of funding for Ukraine.
+This is clearly not for a peace plan, but for the continuation of military operations,” Peskov said.

-But British Prime Minister Keir Starmer led a gathering of Western leaders in London on Sunday that welcomed Zelensky as a guest of honor.
+British Prime Minister Keir Starmer led the gathering of Western leaders in London that welcomed Zelensky as a guest of honor.
 In a highly symbolic move, King Charles III granted Zelensky an hourlong audience, days after inviting Trump to a second state visit.
 Starmer promised a “coalition of the willing” to arm and defend Ukraine and warned again that any durable peace would need US security guarantees Trump has not yet offered.

 And France and Britain also proposed a monthlong limited truce in Ukraine, French President Emmanuel Macron told the newspaper Le Figaro on Sunday.
 Zelensky said he was aware of the proposal but did not say whether he agreed with it.